BigIndustries/cm_mesos_ext/README.md

 - Zookeeper
 - Cgroups

-## 1. Build Apache Mesos - Marathon - Chronos from open source
+## 1. Build Apache Mesos - Marathon - Mesos-DNS from source

-This part explains the steps to build Apache Mesos - Marathon - Chronos from source with `CentOS 6.5`.
+This part explains the steps to build Apache Mesos - Marathon - Mesos-DNS from source with `CentOS 6.5`.

 *You can skip this part if you want to use our pre-built versions and go to step 2.*